arthurlacoste/winegold/README.md

 ### Why winegold ?

-As Jesus changes water into wine, we change wine into gold.
+As Jesus turns water into wine, we turn wine into gold.

 ## Licence
 [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)